Compiletest

 The tests in tests/debuginfo

 test debuginfo generation.
+They build a

-A single test can work with cdb, gdb, and lldb.
+can work with cdb, gdb, and lldb.

-Most tests should have the // compile-flags: -g
+Most tests should have the //@ compile-flags: -g

-header or something similar
+directive or something

-to generate the appropriate debuginfo.
+similar to generate the appropriate debuginfo.

 To set a breakpoint on a line, add a // #break